Open Space Parks

 * Camino Del Sur also connects directly to Hwy.
 56.

-To report suspected illegal activity including transient encampments, encroachment onto City property, or other maintenance needs please call (858) 538-8082.
-In an emergency please call 911.
+To report suspected illegal activity including transient encampments, encroachment onto City property, or other maintenance needs, please call 858-538-8082.